March 3, 2026

 January 23, 2023

 Using an AI email assistant tool brings many benefits.
-They can save you time and energy by automating repetitive tasks, such as crafting responses and correcting grammar and spelling errors.
+They can save you time and energy by automating repetitive tasks, such as crafting responses and correcting grammar and spelling errors, and executing more complex tasks like processing the contents of an email and performing predefined actions based on certain conditions.

-In this article, we will explore the best AI email assistants available to help you write and reply to your emails more efficiently.
+In this article, we will explore the best AI email assistants available to help you manage your inbox, and write and reply to your emails more efficiently.
+Some of these AI tools are email clients, others are writing assistants, and one just helps you process a lot of emails (SaneBox).

 AI email assistants are tools that use artificial intelligence to help you manage your emails.
 They are built to analyze and generate emails for you according to your instructions (commands or prompts) or the context from previous messages.